This Common Habit Is Now Linked To Brain Decline

 British researchers wanted to see what happened to the brains of people who drank in moderation.

 Currently, we know heavy drinking causes all kinds of issues with brain health.
-Significant drinking has been linked to things like dementia and the degeneration of brain tissue.
+Significant drinking has been linked to things like memory loss and the degeneration of brain tissue.

 And we know the introduction of alcohol into the bodies of young drinkers has all kinds of deleterious effects to the brain.